toposcorner/toposcorner.github.io/_posts/2019-07-01-Master-Student-Dynamic.md

 As a more concrete example, when I was a junior in college, my professor said:

-> The key to solving this «difficult» problem lies in this tool, Professor.
+> The key to solving this «difficult» problem lies in this **tool**, Professor.

 I didn't really paid much attention to the comment because I didn't yet have enough understanding of the problem in order to fully appreciate the extent of that comment.

-Later on, in the test day, she gave us this problem to solve !
+Later on, in the *test* day, she gave us this problem to solve !
 In the beginning of the exam I had no idea how to solve the problem, I had struggled, and I failed to solve it in the past.
 However she framed the question in such a way that her comment made a lot of sense(or at least I thought so).
-Then by rewriting the problem using this tool, I was able to see the problem in a new way, thereby solving it.
+Then by rewriting the problem using this **tool**, I was able to see the problem in a new way, thereby solving it.

 This very same process is repeated time and time again in the process of learning, in fact the discovery of QED by physicist Richard Feynman can be broken down to this very moment.
 Where the master was P. Dirac and Feynman was the student.